kieran-lawrence/kieran-lawrence/README.md

 - 👋 Hi, I’m Kieran
-- 👀 I’m interested in creating mods for games I play, I also work on projects that interest me to further develop my skills as a developer.
+- 👀 I like to code
-- 🍙 I mostly work in Typescript, but occassionally delve into some Java, C# and Swift depending on what i'm working on
+- 🍙 I mostly work in Typescript on the web, but also enjoy React Native including Swift & Kotlin
 - 🌱 I’m currently learning how to get good

 <a href="https://github.com/kieran-lawrence">